roboav8r/ros_tracking/README.md

 By default, the nuScenes ground truth annotations are indexed by split > scene > sample (frame) > annotation (object instance).
 However, to learn the motion model parameters, the ground truth annotations should be indexed by split > scene > annotation (object instance) > sample (frame) , so that the state of the object can be observed as it progresses through each sample frame.

 # Acknowledgements
-The nuScenes `.mcap` conversion script is a modified version of the original, available [here](https://github.com/foxglove/nuscenes2mcap).
+The nuScenes `.mcap` conversion script is a modified version of the original from Foxglove, available [here](https://github.com/foxglove/nuscenes2mcap).
 While the original Foxglove version uses protobuf serialization, the [included file](scripts/nuscenes_to_mcap.py) uses Foxglove's ROS2 serialization, with the same datatypes.

+The [tracking evaluation script](scripts/evaluate.py) is copied from Nutonomy's nuScenes devkit repo [here](https://github.com/nutonomy/nuscenes-devkit/tree/master/python-sdk/nuscenes/eval/tracking) for convenience.